tatomyr/discrete-vector/README.md

 ```

 You also can specify arity of the vector (default binary, max value is equal to 1).
-To do this put the second parameter RANGE when you call:
+To do this you should specify explicitly the second parameter RANGE:
 ``` javascript
 new DiscreteVector(origin, RANGE)
 ```